 3. Your audience always comes first

-Regardless of the goals and objectives you’re looking to achieve with an interactive touchscreen experience, you have to carefully consider how these will align with the goals of your target audience.
+Regardless of the goals and objectives you’re looking to achieve with an interactive touchscreen display, you have to carefully consider how these will align with the goals of your target audience.

 After all, they’re the ones who are going to be using it.
 If they don’t find your experience appealing, then they’ll probably just walk away, and your investment will potentially be lost.